 - Trees posing a safety hazard.
 If a tree grows too close to a power line, homeowners risk power failures, electrical fires and electrocution.

 - Storm damage which weakens a tree.
 In some cases, damage from a weather-related event can compromise the structural integrity of a tree, putting you and your family at risk if the tree falls.

 Your trees may be in trouble because of a number of different conditions, and the appropriate plan of action starts with diagnosing the problem.
 Depending on the nature and severity of the issue, we may recommend foliar sprays, trunk injections or other treatment methods.

 Some of the more common tree diseases see in our area include:

 - root rot,

 - bacterial leaf scorch,

 With the help of our certified arborists, we can get your trees back to optimal health.

 Insect and Pest Removal

-Fertilizing your trees helps promote healthy root development and fosters disease resistance.
-Our certified arborists can spot signs you might not see that your trees aren’t getting the nutrients they need to thrive.
-Then, our pros can then work with you on a fertilization schedule to keep your trees healthy, all year long.
+Fortifying your trees with additional nutrients can help promote healthy root development and protect against disease.
+Our certified arborists can look for signs that your trees may benefit from fertilization.
+If that is the case, we can recommend a schedule of visits to keep your trees healthy, all year long.